Winner of the American Political Science Association's E.E. Schattschneider Award for the best dissertation in American

 Winner of The American Publishers Award for Professional and Scholarly Excellence (PROSE Award) in Sociology and Social Work, 2013.

-Patrick Sharkey has been named one of four new William T. Grant Scholars for 2010.
+Patrick Sharkey has been named one of four new William T. Grant Scholars, 2010-2015.
 The program identifies and supports promising early-career researchers in the behavioral and social sciences with five-year research awards.

 PhD in Public Policy, 2007.
 Associate Teaching Professor, McCourt School of Public Policy, Georgetown University.

 From 2007 to 2011, Adam Thomas was the Research Director for the Brookings Institution’s Center on Children and Families, which is housed in the Institution’s Economic Studies program.
 While at Brookings, Thomas led the effort to develop FamilyScape, an agent-based simulation model of family formation.

 Winner of the Andrew Carnegie fellowship, awarded by the Carnegie Corporation of New York for the advancement of research in the humanities and social sciences, 2016.